Female Cover Songs Add Meaning to Men’s Words

-First, before ya’ll freak out, I will admit, this cover song is not better than the original.
-Still, it’s a pretty great cover.
-And I love hearing this song in a woman’s voice.
+While there may be some disagreement around whether or not this cover song is better than the original, it’s a powerful performance regardless.
+And who wouldn’t love hearing this song in a woman’s voice.

 Black Hole Sun by Norah Jones (Original Sound Garden)